Boykin Spaniel: Health

 A Boykin Spaniel is adapted to various weather conditions.

-According to statistics developed and maintained by the Orthopedic Foundation for Animals (OFA) since 1985, adult Boykin Spaniels have an alarmingly high incidence rate (> 30%) of hip dysplasia, although the rate is declining in the past 7 years due to the emphasis placed by the Boykin Spaniel Foundation.
+According to statistics developed and maintained by the Orthopedic Foundation for Animals (OFA) as of November 2025, adult Boykin Spaniels have a hip dysplasia prevalence of 14.8% for those born after 2021.
+The prevalence has been declining steadily since 1990, down from 51.8% in Boykin Spaniels born in 1990 or earlier.
 Canine hip dysplasia is considered by scientists to be both hereditary and acquired (due to diet, too strenuous exercise, and spay/neuter status.)

 The breed also has a susceptibility toward inherited heart disease, eye disease and patellar luxation.
 Skin and coat problems do exist and may be linked to allergic, thyroid or endocrine disorders.
 Elbow dysplasia, Cushing's disease and hypothyroidism are known in the breed.

 In early 2010, exercise-induced collapse was positively identified in the breed by the University of Minnesota's Veterinary Diagnostics Laboratory.
 In 2013, the Boykin Spaniel Foundation in conjunction with Cornell University's Optigen laboratory did a random sampling of 180+ adult Boykin spaniels for Collie Eye Anomaly, an inherited disease of the eye which causes malformation of eye components and impaired vision, including partial-to-full blindness.
 A year later, the Boykin Spaniel Foundation did another 180-dog random sample for degenerative myelopathy, another inheritable disease which causes adult dogs to develop gradual, fatal deterioration of the spinal cord and results in death when the afflicted dogs are middle aged.
 DNA testing of these three autosomal recessive diseases can absolutely identify genetic carriers (one copy of the gene) and at-risk (two copies of the gene) individuals.

 Before being used for breeding, dogs should be tested for hip dysplasia, hereditary eye disease, heart/cardiac abnormalities (specifically pulmonary stenosis), hereditary patellar luxation, hereditary exercise-induced collapse, degenerative myelopathy, and Collie Eye Anomaly.
 Eye examinations should be done annually.